Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 It’s not a secret that I prefer to live in Playa del Carmen over Cancun just for its laid back vibe, walkability, and small beach town feel.

-But if I was planning a vacation, I would definitely consider Cancun for its superior beaches and beachfront relaxation.
+But if I was planning a vacation, I would definitely consider Cancun for its superior beaches and ease of access.

-If you’re still trying to decide between Playa del Carmen or Cancun in 2023, here’s my take:
+If you’re still trying to decide between Playa del Carmen or Cancun, here’s my take:

 - What Playa del Carmen has going for it is that it’s extremely walkable, has a much more laid-back vibe, and appeals to a wider variety of travelers.